shreysudan/ReactComponentLazyLoader/README.md

 ### Usage

-Simply wrap the component which you want to lazily load the component with ReactComponentLazyLoader and based on the props given, the component will start rendering it's children only when they're visible in viewport.
+Simply wrap the component which you want to lazily load with ReactComponentLazyLoader and based on the props given, the component will start rendering it's children only when they're visible in viewport.